getify/You-Dont-Know-JS/types & grammar/ch4.md

 So what *do* they result in?
 They result in the value of one (and only one) of their two operands.
 In other words, **they select one of the two operand's values**.

+Quoting the ES5 spec from section 11.11:

+> The value produced by a && or || operator is not necessarily of type Boolean.
+The value produced will always be the value of one of the two operand expressions.

 Let's illustrate:

 ```js